ManRod10/sds-docker/README.md

 # sds-docker
 SecSalud Dockerfiles to create images

+# Build images
+Take a look at README.md at folder images.

 # Testing
 To test the system package locally, docker and docker-compose is required.
 * https://docs.docker.com/engine/install/ubuntu/